zenzillo/store-catalog/README.md

 # Catalog Project
-A project where products can be organized by category.
+This is a store catalog application where only logged in users can create products and added them to categories.
+Login authentication is provided by a Google sign-in button.
+Visitors to the application can view the catalog but cannot make any changes.

 ## Installation
-This project uses a Postgresql database.
+This project requires a Postgresql database.
 Create a database in vagrant by entering the command for Postgresql

 '''
 psql